MicrosoftDocs/windows-itpro-docs/windows/manage/configure-windows-telemetry-in-your-organization.md

 Our ability to collect telemetry that drives improvements to Windows and Windows Server helps raise the bar for app and device driver quality.
 Telemetry helps us to quickly identify and fix critical reliability and security issues with apps and device drivers on given configurations.
 For example, we can identify an app that hangs on devices using a specific version of a video driver, allowing us to work with the app and device driver vendor to quickly fix the issue.
 The result is less downtime and reduced costs and increased productivity associated with troubleshooting these issues.

 A real-world example of how Windows telemetry helps us quickly identify and fix issues is a particular version of a video driver that was crashing on some devices running Windows 10, causing the device to reboot.
 We detected the problem in our telemetry, and immediately contacted the third-party developer who builds the video driver.
 Working with the developer, we provided an updated driver to Windows Insiders within 24 hours.
 Based on telemetry from the Windows Insiders’ devices, we were able to validate the new version of the video driver, and rolled it out to the broad public as an update the next day.
-Telemetry helped us find, fix, and resolve a big problem in just 48 hours.
-Many people were able to avoid losing data due to unplanned reboots without even knowing there was an issue.
+Telemetry helped us find, fix, and resolve this problem in just 48 hours, providing a better user experience and reducing costly support calls.

-**From an enterprise perspective, this fast response may have avoided lost data and reduced costly support incidents.**

 ### Improve end-user productivity